 If there are any non-WordPress files or directories, these will not be touched by the installation.
 The new WordPress files will be installed alongside your existing files.

-- Click Learn More & Install.
+- Click Install.

-- Click the Install it for me now! button.
 Within 15 minutes, an email is sent to you at the primary email listed on your DreamHost account.
 This email details further steps to take to complete the installation.